Ever had trouble finding Japanese recipes that were easy to make?

 Make sure that you ask the fish dealer whether the fish is freshly caught and flash frozen before you buy it and use it for your homemade sushi.

-As the term implies “sushi-grade fish” it indicates that you cannot use just any raw fish to make sushi, so talk to your local fish dealer or fish market when you order fresh fish for your sushi.
+As the term implies “sushi-grade fish” it indicates that you cannot use just any fish served raw to make sushi, so talk to your local fish dealer or fish market when you order fresh fish for your sushi.

 Fish caught for normal use does not undergo a process called flash freezing as they do with tuna and other sushi-grade fish, therefore it may contain bacteria and is not good to use for raw seafood recipe.